-After reading our popular “How to install Windows 7 Using USB Drive” readers are sending many mails asking me to write a guide on “Installing Windows 7 without using a DVD or USB Drive”.
-So after reading those mails I am starting this guide.
+After reading our popular How to install Windows 7 Using USB Drive, readers are sending many emails asking me to write a guide on installing Windows 7 without using a DVD or USB Drive.
+So after reading those emails, I am starting this guide.
 I hope this guide will help many users to install Windows 7 on their PCs and Netbooks.

 So you can continue this guide in keeping these three points:

-* By using this guide you will be able to Install Windows 7/Vista, if you don’t have a DVD drive as well.
+* By using this guide, you will be able to install Windows 7/Vista, if you don’t have a DVD drive as well.

 * You can also use this guide if you don’t have a 4GB USB stick.
-If you have a 4 GB+ USB drive then try out my “Install Windows 7 using USB drive” for a quick installation.
+If you have a 4 GB+ USB drive, then try out my Install Windows 7 using USB drive for a quick installation.

 * We are not using either CD/DVD drive in this guide so you can even use this method to install this method for Netbooks.

-There are two ways to install Windows 7/Vista without using A DVD or USB.
-The first one is using VPC (Virtual PC) and the second one is mounting an ISO file using free tools like Daemon tools or Virtual Clone Drive.
+There are two ways to install Windows 7/Vista without using a DVD or USB.
+The first one is using VPC (Virtual PC), and the second one is mounting an ISO file using free tools like Daemon Tools or Virtual Clone Drive.

 Installing Windows 7 Without Using a DVD or USB via Virtual PC method

 1. Download and install Virtual PC from here.